-You will need to be at least 16 years of age to enrol onto this course.
-You will also need to secure a placement or be working in a nursery, pre-school or school in mainland UK.
-Students also must have basic IT skills and be fluent in English Language.
+You must be at least 16 years old to study this course and you are not required to have any prior experience or qualifications to study this course.
+However, you will need to secure a placement or be working in a nursery, pre-school, or school in mainland UK.
+Students also must have basic IT skills and be fluent in the English language.

 You have a full year to complete your studies.
 It is truly flexible and is designed to be adaptable around your lifestyle and other commitments.